Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
- - security settings
+ - personal details
- - settings: change password
+ - change password
  - localization
+ - delete account

 # Work in Progress
- - forgot password
+ - Personal details

 # Done Tasks
  - Basic FrontEnd